-- In the ingredient statement.
-Example: Peanut butter (peanuts), casein (milk) …
+- In a parenthetical directly after the name of the ingredient within the ingredient statement.
+Example: Peanut butter (peanuts), casein (milk), spice (sesame)…

 - In a separate “Contains” statement.
-Example: Contains peanuts and milk.
+Example: Contains peanuts, milk, and sesame.

-Below we will discuss each of the “Big 8” U.S. allergens and their declaration requirements, including allowable synonyms and specific types/species.
+Below we will discuss each of the U.S. allergens and their declaration requirements, including allowable synonyms and specific types/species.

 Single-ingredient products, or products containing milk or milk protein, must include “milk” in the Contains statement or ingredient statement.
-No other synonyms or exemptions apply.
+No synonyms apply.

 Single-ingredient products, or products containing egg or egg protein, must include “egg” in the Contains statement or ingredient statement.
-No other synonyms or exemptions apply.
+No synonyms apply.